 The Head of the Local Government Service, Dr Nana Ato Arthur, stated that the service was strong and ready to support all programmes of the government towards the development of communities and the country.

-According to Nana Arthur, the conference on the theme: ‘Transforming Ghana through effective leadership, coordination and implementation of government’s policies at the decentralized level in the 30 years of Ghana’s Decentralization’ would be a platform to identify options and fashion out a road map to address challenges in the implementation of policies and systems in line with the service’s mandate.
+According to Nana Arthur, the conference on the theme: ‘Transforming Ghana through effective leadership, coordination and implementation of government’s policies at the decentralised level in the 30 years of Ghana’s Decentralisation’ would be a platform to identify options and fashion out a roadmap to address challenges in the implementation of policies and systems in line with the service’s mandate.

-The former rector of the Ghana Institute of Management and Public Administration (GIMPA), Prof. Stephen Adei, enumerated some of the benefits that Ghanaians, especially those in the rural areas, had enjoyed as a result of decentralization which included massive extension of electricity across the country, bringing services closer to the people, provision of water, cottage industries to remote districts, significant increases in the educational and health facilities among others.
+The Former Rector of the Ghana Institute of Management and Public Administration (GIMPA), Prof. Stephen Adei, enumerated some of the benefits that Ghanaians, especially those in the rural areas, had enjoyed as a result of decentralisation which included massive extension of electricity across the country, bringing services closer to the people, provision of water, cottage industries to remote districts, significant increases in the educational and health facilities among others.

-Despite the benefits, he said, decentralization was yet to fully realize its potential as an instrument of development and good governance.
+Despite the benefits, he said, decentralisation was yet to fully realise its potential as an instrument of development and good governance.

-He called for quality leadership at the local level to address all challenges affecting the decentralization process.
+He called for quality leadership at the local level to address all challenges affecting the decentralisation process.

 ‘We should not only strive to elect MMDCEs but the standard should be set such that those who become DCEs have certain minimum academic qualification and understand the local conditions’ he indicated.

 Commendation of staff